flightalert/flightalert/README.md

    ```

+   Fill out the environment variables using the table below as your guide.

    Optional: you can still use a `.env` file for additional optional environment variables and reference it with `env_file`:

    ```yaml